 Quality Improvement and Patient Safety Leadership Program

 The Quality Improvement and Patient Safety Leadership Program creates and supports health-care champions in the field of Quality Improvement and Patient Safety who can help to lead and facilitate change and improvements within their practice, their department, their hospitals, and across the entire health system.
-In 2011, the Ottawa Hospital approached the Telfer School of Management with a request to launch this program to address the leadership development needs of healthcare practitioners in the area of Quality Improvement and Patient Safety.
-The program has since been offered once per year since 2011.
-The program will be offered for the seventh year starting in October 2017.
+The program will be offered for the eigth year starting in October 2018.

 Download a detailed program prospectus, including program history, evaluation results, and more: